 This light will turn on for four to eight seconds as a bulb check when the ignition switch is first turned to the ON/RUN position.
 If the light is either not on during starting, stays on, or turns on while driving, have the system inspected at an authorized dealer as soon as possible.
-Refer to "Occupant Restraints" in "Things To Know Before Starting Your Vehicle" of your owners manual for further information.
+Refer to "Occupant Restraints" in "Things To Know Before Starting Your Vehicle" for further information.